 Archival provision in the United Kingdom is catered for by a patchwork of institutions.
 The National Archives at Kew is the repository responsible for the records of central government.
 The National Archives of Scotland and the Public Record Office of Northern Ireland acquire and maintain records and archives of historical interest relating to those parts of the United Kingdom.
 Local government provides record offices in counties, cities, and boroughs.
-There is a large academic archive sector with each of the major universities having important collections of both institutional and private papers and manuscripts.
+There is a large academic archive sector, with each of the major universities having important collections of both institutional and private papers and manuscripts.
 Large private businesses hold important collections, as do the larger charities.
 All of the major faiths also have an archival presence.
-Collaborative ventures and networks include Access to Archives (A2A), the English strand of the UK's archive network; AlM25, Archives in London and the M25 area; Scottish Archive Network (SCAN); Archives Network Wales; and the Archives Hub, a national gateway to descriptions of archives in UK universities and colleges.
+Collaborative ventures and networks include, Discovery, which has more than 32 million descriptions of records held by The National Archives and more than 2,500 archives across the UK; AIM25, Archives in London and the M25 area; Scottish Archive Network (SCAN); Archives Network Wales; and the Archives Hub, a national gateway to descriptions of archives in UK universities and colleges.